 Simple date again.

 If I contacted Josh today and he’s on my A list.
 Then I would update the last contacted date to today and change the next contacted date to 3 weeks from now.

-Fourth we need to track methods of contacting them
+4. Track methods of contacting them